Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Introduction

 We make the following contributions.

 First, we provide a comprehensive analysis of the multiplicity of equilibrium bank values.
-We show that there exist multiple equilibria for bank values if and only if there exists a certain type of dependency cycle in the network.
-The intuition is that cycles of liabilities allow costly defaults to feedback through the financial network, generating the possibility of self-fulfilling defaults.
+We show that there exist multiple solutions for bank values if and only if there exists a certain type of cycle in the network.
+Cycles allow costly defaults to feedback through the financial network, generating the possibility of self-fulfilling defaults.
 There are well-defined `best' and `worst' equilibria, ordered by banks' values.
-In the best equilibrium none of these self-fulfilling cycles of defaults occur,\footnote{There can be other defaults, and even cycles of defaults, in the best equilibrium, but those cannot be avoided absent regulatory intervention.
-We characterize these in the results below.} while in the worst equilibrium they all do, and they can intersect and interact.
+In the best equilibrium none of the self-fulfilling cycles of defaults occur,\footnote{There can still be some defaults in the best equilibrium, but they are not self-fulfilling.
+We characterize these in the results below.} while in the worst equilibrium they all do.
 There are also intermediate equilibria that involve some, but not all, of the self-fulfilling cycles defaulting.
-These results identify the precise benefit of canceling out cycles of claims -- what has become known as `compression'.
-We then give sufficient and necessary conditions for banks' solvency under both the best and worst equilibria.
-All banks are solvent in the best equilibrium if and only if their portfolio satisfy an appropriate balance condition.
-Solvency in the worst equilibrium is more demanding, and its characterization depends on cycles in the network.
+We then give necessary and sufficient conditions for banks' solvency under both the best and worst equilibria, assuming that a bank cannot make any payments until it is fully solvent.
+This applies in practice whenever insolvencies lead to delays in payments, which can cascade and generate a credit freeze.\footnote{The insights and main results extend when there are partial payments (a fortiori), but this case provides the most direct intuition.} All banks are solvent in the best equilibrium if and only if their portfolio satisfy an appropriate balance condition.
+Solvency in other equilibria is more demanding, and we show how it is precisely characterized by cycles in the network.

-Second, we take the perspective of a regulator who can inject capital into banks so as to avoid defaults and their associated costs.
-Injecting capital into a bank can have far reaching consequences if, by paying back its obligations to others, that bank can bring some of its counterparties back to solvency and allow them to repay their own obligations, hence triggering a repayment cascade.
-Given these complex interactions, which banks should the regulator bailout so as to minimize the total injection of capital while ensuring solvency of all?
+Second, we analyze the most cost-efficient way to inject capital into banks so as to avoid defaults and associated deadweight losses.
+Injecting capital into a bank has consequences beyond the bank itself: by paying back its obligations to others, it can bring some of its counterparties closer to solvency and lower the cost of bailing them out, or even bring them back to solvency and trigger a repayment cascade.
+We show that these indirect-bailout values are critical to understanding the minimal injections of capital needed to ensuring systemic solvency.
 Building on our analysis of equilibrium multiplicity, we identify the minimum bailout payments needed to ensure that all banks are solvent in {\sl any} given equilibrium.
-We also identify which of the bailout payments cannot be expected to be eventually recovered by the regulator, and which can, and how those split nicely across differences between defaulting payments in the best compared to other equilibria.